II.a. Accreditation Process

 Accredited.
 Accreditation is awarded to a fully operational graduate education program that is in compliance with the Standards.
 The CAA awards initial accreditation for a maximum of 5 years, subject to annual review.
 The CAA awards reaccreditation for a maximum of 8 years, subject to annual review.
 A statement of concerns may accompany the letter awarding accreditation to assist the program in conducting self-evaluation prior to the first annual report.
 Renewal of accreditation is dependent upon payment of annual accreditation fees.

 Accredited – On Probation.
 A program placed on probation is judged to be not in compliance with all accreditation standards, as indicated by clear evidence of circumstances that jeopardize the capability of the program to provide acceptable educational experiences for the students.
-A program may also be placed on probation because the program has not corrected deficiencies noted earlier by the CAA.
+A program also may be placed on probation because the program has not corrected deficiencies noted earlier by the CAA.
 Probation is an action taken by the CAA as a result of a review of an annual report or re-accreditation application.
+A program placed on probation is considered accredited and a new accreditation cycle is initiated based on the end date of the previous accreditation cycle.
 A program is placed on probation for a period of one year, at which time the program must file a probation report.
 However, if at any time during the year, the program is able to rectify the deficiencies noted and achieve compliance with the standards, the CAA will consider removing the probationary status when review of the Probation Report so warrants.
 If compliance with the accreditation standards is not demonstrated within 1 year, accreditation will be withdrawn.
 Probation may be extended for one additional year only under extenuating circumstances.
 Probation status may not exceed 2 years.
-A program on probation maintains its current accreditation status and will be required to submit an Annual Report on the original due date.
-However, review and approval of the Annual Report does not affect the probationary status.
-Because probation is not a decision to reaccredit, the original accreditation cycle remains in effect until the CAA makes a decision, based on the Probation Report, to withdraw accreditation or to reaccredit.
-If the decision is to reaccredit, a new accreditation cycle is initiated, based on the end date of the previous accreditation cycle.
 A probation decision cannot be appealed.

 Accreditation Candidate.
 Candidacy status is awarded to a newly developed entry-level graduate degree program that meets all institutional and programmatic eligibility requirements, including that the program has no students currently enrolled and that it has been granted authorization through the governance process of the parent institution and the appropriate state authority to offer the graduate degree program(s) for which candidacy is sought.